 5. Bring down the next digit.

-6. Repeat until there are no digits left.
+6. Repeat until no digits remain.

 If the final subtraction is not 00, the amount left over is the remainder.

-Worked Example: 156÷12156 \div 12
+Full worked example: 156÷12156 \div 12

 Start from the left.
-Since 1212 does not fit into 11, use the first two digits: 1515.
+Since 1212 does not fit into 11, use the first two digits, 1515.

+Divide.
 1212 goes into 1515 one time, so write 11 in the quotient.

 1×12=121 \times 12 = 12